 If you’re plagued by oily skin, you’re not alone!
 This is a frequent complaint that brings patients into the dermatology office.
 Oily skin is caused by an overproduction of sebum.
 Anything from stress to hormonal fluctuations can cause your body to go into overdrive.
-There are prescription medications that can help, but if you’re wanting to go down a more natural path, the good news is there are over the counter products and home remedies that can help too.
-Below I’ll discuss some of my favorites:

 1. Clay masks

 If you have very oily skin, use one at least once a week, but no more than than three times a week, and for 15 minutes max each time.
 The clay absorbs extra sebum; bentonite clay is especially good for this.
 The important thing is you want to moisturize afterwards.
 SkinCeuticals Clarifying Clay Mask contains bentonite clay and is a great one to stock up on.

 As mentioned above, it’s imperative to moisturize your skin even if you feel you already have very oily skin.
 It may seem counter-intuitive, but if you’re skin gets too dry following an oil-reducing treatment like a clay mask, the body will then start to ramp up sebum production.